 Based in English Literature at Edinburgh University, Sarah teaches and writes about Scotland’s medieval and renaissance literature, early women writers, ballads, and fairy tales.
 She has edited Violet Jacob’s fairy tale collection, The Golden Heart (1904), and has most recently written about mermaids in Scottish Romantic writing; the Grimms and Scotland; J.M.
 Barrie, children, and the Gothic; and female enchanters in Scottish folklore and literature.
 She is working on several book projects and collaborations on Scottish children’s literature, and child readers, with Valentina; Shu-Fang Lai; and with Lyn, her colleagues, and the dedicated SELCIE team at The Museum of Childhood.
 The beautiful turn-of-the-century illustrations for children’s books by the Glaswegian Art Nouveau artist, Jessie M. King, are one reason which led to her fascination for the subject; her mother’s love of Scottish fairy tales and folklore another.

 Lyn Stevens is a Curator at the Museum of Childhood, Edinburgh and leads the cataloguing project, which aims to widen access to the Museum’s stored book collection.
 The Museum established in 1955, was the world’s first Museum of Childhood and has the largest collection of childhood related material.
-The Museum holds approximately 11,000 books of all types, ranging from the C18th to the present day.
+The Museum holds approximately 15,000 books of all types, ranging from the C18th to the present day.
 Lyn is delighted that the SELCIE project has been able to add knowledge and enthusiasm to the book collection project.
-Her other current projects are researching representations of race and racial equality in Childhood collections, especially depicted through books and soft toys, and she is preparing for the development of a new gallery at the Museum located on the Royal Mile.
+Her other current projects are researching representations of race and racial equality in Childhood collections, especially depicted through books and soft toys, and planning phase 2 of the redevelopment of the Museum after the successful opening of the new Changing Childhoods Gallery in 2018.
 In addition to her role at the Museum of Childhood, Lyn also works as a Registrar at the National Museums of Scotland.

 Lois is completing her PhD at Napier University after studying for a Masters in Romantic and Victorian Literature at Durham University.
 Her research focuses on the life writing and literature of pubescent Victorian girls, and she is particularly interested in their awareness of being in a transitional life stage.
 She is also interested in Neo-Victorian texts, and the ways in which contemporary writers re-imagine historical childhoods.
 This topic she explored as a David Almond Fellow at Seven Stories children’s literature archive in early 2016.
 She has been volunteering at the Museum of Childhood since May 2016 and joined the SELCIE team in December 2016.
 She has already taken a shine to some late-Victorian manuscript magazines, and she hopes to study more life writings and early children’s periodicals such as the story paper Chatterbox and Peter Parley’s Annual, both of which are housed in the collection.